cyclic-software/starter-discord-bot/README.md

-### **5.** Get your server ID
+### **5.** Get your Server ID
-To get the server id, you first have to enable developer mode for in your discord user settings > advanced:
+To get the server id (Discord also calls this GUILD ID), you first have to enable developer mode for in your discord user settings > advanced:
 <p align="center">
     <img src="./doc/0.png"  width="500px"/>
 </p>